acocciolo/fixityberry/README.md

 ./Install.sh YOUR_EMAIL_ADDRESS@gmail.com

-Optional: Connect Raspberry Pi and hard drives to a power strip, and connect to it a power timer so that the fixity checking can occur weekly.
-For example, the Stanley Power Timer is available at Amazon:
+7) Optional: Connect Raspberry Pi and hard drives to a power strip, and connect to it a power timer so that the fixity checking can occur weekly.
+For example, the Stanley Power Timer is an inexpensive option available at Amazon:

 http://www.amazon.com/Stanley-31200-TimerMax-Grounded-1-Outlet/dp/B0020ML744